itsharex/simple-pdf-app/README.md

 # Hello Everyone

-## This is a simple PDF Merger GUI made in Python.
+## This is a simple PDF Merger GUI tool made in Python

-### I just wanted something simple to merge PDFs and also provide a gui so friends and family can use it who are not familiar with the command line.
+### I just wanted something simple and fast to merge PDFs

-#### Still WIP and I intend of adding more features.
+#### Still WIP and I intend of adding more features and UI changes

 #### requirements.txt (not needed if you use .exe)